kubeshop/kusk-gateway/docs/getting-started/connect-a-service-to-the-api.md

 ## 4. Test the API

-The host is the External IP from the [Install Kusk](installation.md) section.
+Get the External IP of Kusk-gateway as indicated in [installing Kusk-gateway section](../installation/#2-get-the-gateways-external-ip) and run:

 ```
-$ curl 127.0.0.1:8080/hello
+$ curl EXTERNAL_IP/hello
 Hello from an implemented service!
 ```